ml5js/ml5-website-v02-docsify/docs/learning/ml5_glossary.md

 For some video tutorials about Promises, you can find this [Coding Train playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6bKLPQvPRNNE65kBL62mVfx).
 There is also a [video tutorial about the ES6 arrow notation (**=>**)](https://youtu.be/mrYMzpbFz18).

+---
+### Prediction
+A prediction is the output of a machine learning model.
+For example, a machine learning model that is trained to classify images of cats and dogs could make a prediction that an image is a cat.

+---
+### Pretrained Model
+A pretrained model is a machine learning model that has been trained on a dataset.
+Pretrained models are often used to make predictions on new data.
+For example, a pretrained model that has been trained on a dataset of images of cats and dogs could be used to make predictions on new images of cats and dogs.
+In ml5.js, pretrained models are often used to make predictions on new data.

+---
+### Preload Function
+The preload function is a function that is called before the setup function.
+In ml5.js, the preload function is often used to load assets, such as images, before the setup function is called.

 #### **Q**

 #### **R**